-The grants are funded by a $500,000 gift to NC AHEC from the N.C.
+The grants are funded by a $500,000 gift to NC AHEC from N.C.
 State Employees Credit Union.

 Michael Martin, FNP, is the owner of Barn Door Health in Randleman, N.C., one of four practices selected to receive an SECU grant for telemedicine services and patient-care technology projects.

-GREENSBORO — Greensboro Area Health Education Center (Greensboro AHEC) has named four N.C. primary care clinics in our Practice Support service region as winners of a mini-grant of up to $10,000, with the aim to support provision of telemedicine services, improve the health status of patients, and prepare for the post-COVID-19 realities of using technology in patient care.
+GREENSBORO — Greensboro Area Health Education Center (Greensboro AHEC) has named four N.C. primary care clinics in our Practice Support service region as winners of a mini-grant of up to $10,000, with the aim to support the provision of telemedicine services, improve the health status of patients, and prepare for the post-COVID-19 realities of using technology in patient care.

-The mini-grants are made possible through a $500,000 gift from the N.C.
+The mini-grants are made possible through a $500,000 gift from N.C.
 State Employees’ Credit Union (SECU) to the North Carolina Area Health Education Centers (NC AHEC) from the summer of 2020, intended to support N.C. primary care clinics in continuing their good work during the COVID-19 pandemic.
-Each of the nine AHEC centers across the state were given a portion of the funds to support their local regional practices.
+Each of the nine AHEC centers across the state was given a portion of the funds to support their local regional practices.